rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 To run all of the Rscripts in this module from the command line sequentially, use:

 ```
-bash run-tmb-vaf-longitudinal-plots.sh
+bash run-tmb-vaf-longitudinals.sh
 ```

-`run-tmb-vaf-longitudinal-plots.sh` is designed to be run as if it was called from this module directory even when called from outside of this directory.
+`run-tmb-vaf-longitudinal.sh` is designed to be run as if it was called from this module directory even when called from outside of this directory.

 ## Folder content